Greece Moments Greece Moments

 The waterfront of Ermoupoli

-In the city centre, the Miaouli Square the magnificent town hall, built by the German Ernst Ziller.
-The neoclassical building is unique to the Greek islands and gives Ermoupoli a cosmopolitan feel.
+In the city centre, Miaouli Square is home to the magnificent town hall, built by the German Ernst Ziller.
+The neoclassical building is unique among the Greek islands and gives Ermoupoli a cosmopolitan feel.

 syros ermoupolis rathaus ernst ziller